A near-collision between 2 planes in Austin prompts an FAA investigation

 The FAA and the National Transportation Safety Board are both investigating the near-collision.

+The Southwest flight continued its departure and arrived safely in Cancun, FlightRadar24 said, while the FedEx flight circled the airfield and landed safely 12 minutes later.

+Weather conditions weren't ideal at the time of the incident, though it's unclear whether visibility played a part.
+A foggy morning made for low-visibility that only worsened closer to the incident, according to weather data cited by the flight blog.

-A similar near-miss happened at John F. Kennedy International Airport last month when An American Airlines flight crossed the same runway from where a Delta Air Lines flight was taking off.
+It's the second high-profile close call to happen within a month.
+A similar near-miss happened at New York's John F. Kennedy International Airport when an American Airlines flight crossed the same runway from where a Delta Air Lines flight was taking off.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.